solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 **You:**
 > When the user id does not exist we hit 404 but in this case we want to redirect to the front page.
 Look at `ProductPage.tsx` for example.

-"What about the hard stuff like race conditions, complex state machines, and security edge cases?"
-These are exactly where good prompting matters most.
+*"What about the hard stuff like race conditions, complex state machines, and security edge cases?"*

+Well...
+You are not there yet.
+Automate the code writing on the easy tasks you know how to solve first.
+AI performs best when you already know what to do.
+If you know you need to extract this logic as a service and refactor 10 files to use it, let the AI do that.
+You propably whould have made a copy paste error anyway, or left a missleading comment in.

+The complex problems are exactly where good prompting matters most.
 The AI struggles when you're vague, but if you can enumerate the edge cases, describe the state transitions, or specify the security requirements, it handles them remarkably well.
-Of course, this assumes you actually understand the problem.

-But wait...
-Earlier I said the problem was giving AI too complex problems to solve.
-Well, complexity itself isn't the enemy.
+Complexity isn't an issue.
 Unclear complexity is.
 AI can solve any complex task but the challenge is breaking down that complexity into clear, actionable steps.

-Once you get the hang of it, you start developing an intuition for when you can give the AI a broad goal versus when you need to spell out every step.
+Again.
+How would you delegate the task for a junior developer?

 ## Prompting Is a Skill